mazpe/Faxsmile/readme.md

 ### 10-03-2016
 - Fax/ Recipients association
 - In global Fax create form, If a recipient is entered a client id is required
+- Fax creation tries to find the recipients in the list (seperated , or ;) -- It first tries to find an existing user with the email address and it find its it uses that User -- If User is not found an account is automatically created.
+- Fax creation with unique validation ignoring Soft Delete

 ### 10-02-2016
 - Creating a Fax only selected Clients users are loaded